The leaflet is detailed below, or you can download 'Pregnancy loss under 24 weeks where baby has shown no signs of life' leaflet in PDF.

 Attending remembrance events can be a meaningful way of honouring your baby's memory alongside other bereaved families and a helpful part of your grief journey.
 Sharing this time with other families might help you feel less isolated in your grief.

 Baby Loss Awareness Week Baby Loss Awareness Week – Break the silence around baby loss (babyloss-awareness.org) is held every year between 9-15th October and ends with an international wave of light at 7pm on 15 October for parents to remember their baby at the same time as others across the world.
 It is during this week’s we usually hold Liverpool Women’s baby loss remembrance service.
-For up-to-date information on this years’ service please follow Liverpool Women’s on social media or via website Honeysuckle Bereavement Service - Liverpool Womens NHS Foundation Trust.
+For up-to-date information on this years’ service please follow Liverpool Women’s on social media or via website Honeysuckle Bereavement Service - Liverpool Womens NHS Foundation Trust

 If you would like to be added to our mailing list please email your details to honeysuckle@lwh.nhs.uk and we can ensure you are invited and advised of all future events.

-Should you wish to contact the team to discuss anything in this leaflet further, please contact us by telephone or email or if you are an inpatient and wish a face-to-face visit, please discuss this with your nurse or midwife who will contact the team on your behalf.
+Should you wish to contact the team to discuss anything in this leaflet further, please contact us by telephone or email or if you are an inpatient and wish a face-to-face visit please discuss this with your nurse or midwife who will contact the team on your behalf.

-There are lots of organisations The Honeysuckle Team work with who can offer you and your family support.
+There are lots of organisations that The Honeysuckle Team work with who can offer you and your family support.

 Child Bereavement UK is particularly helpful if you have children in your family and are concerned with speaking to them about what has happened.
 They have devised leaflets available on their website for help in talking to children about bereavement.